 Endmember Collection Classification

-• From ROIs: In the Data Selection dialog, browse to select the ROI file for the input raster or, if the ROI file was already open, select the input raster and click OK.
+• From ROIs: In the Data Selection dialog, browse to the ROI file for the input raster or, if the ROI file is already open, select the input raster and click OK.
 In the Import Spectra from ROIs dialog, enable the check boxes for the spectra to import, then click OK.

 • From ASCII file: In the Select ASCII for Input dialog, select a .txt file to open.
 The ASCII file format is a columnar text file, described below.